elixir-nx/xla/README.md

 ## License

-Note that the build artifacts are a result of compiling Google XLA, hence are under their own license.
-See [Tensorflow](https://github.com/tensorflow/tensorflow).
+Note that the build artifacts are a result of compiling XLA, hence are under the respective license.
+See [XLA](https://github.com/openxla/xla).

 ```text
 Copyright (c) 2020 Sean Moriarity